-- Oblez license totals 91 sq.km and is located directly south of Skorusa license. - In 2020, a total of 381 soil samples have been collected in a grid over the entire Oblez license.
-Together with the soil geochemistry, geological mapping and rock sampling have been undertaken and several new targets have been identified for field follow up. - In addition, in 2020, ground magnetics for a total of 481 line kilometers was completed over the entire license. - During Q2-2021, Audio-frequency Magneto-telluric (AMT) geophysical surveying was completed at the northern and central portions of the license.
-A total of 76.8 line kilometers were surveyed over 13 lines.
-Interpretation models from the CS-NS-AMT geophysical survey at Tilva Mare prospect are expected by the beginning of Q3-2021 for targeting.
-Potential exists here for concealed epithermal and porphyry copper-gold mineralization beneath the sediments and agglomerates from the upper Cretaceous stratigraphy. - Drilling program is planned for Q4-2021 after reviewing geophysical models.
+- The Oblez license totals 91 sq.km and is located directly south of Skorusa license. - In 2020, the Vale funded program undertook: - a total of 381 soil samples have been collected in a grid over the entire Oblez license.
+From the interpretation work completed on a workspace that integrated soil geochemistry, geological mapping and rock sampling, several new targets have been identified for field follow up. - a ground magnetics survey for a total of 481 line km was completed over the entire license. - In Q2-2021, the Vale funded program undertook: - a audio-frequency Magneto-telluric (AMT) geophysical survey on portions of the license.
+A total of 77 km was completed over 13 lines.
+Based on interpretation models for concealed epithermal and porphyry copper-gold mineralization beneath the sediments and agglomerates from the upper Cretaceous stratigraphy, four priority targets were selected for drill testing at Oblez. - the Phase I drill program commenced in September 2021 and total of 1,200 meters of diamond drilling has been completed from a budgeted program of 3,600 meters.
+Final assays results are expected in Q1-2022.